TypeStrong/grunt-ts/README.md

             dev: {                          // a particular target
                 src: ["test/work/**/*.ts"], // The source typescript files, http://gruntjs.com/configuring-tasks#files
                 reference: "./test/reference.ts",  // If specified, generate this file that you can use for your reference management
                 out: 'test/out.js',         // If specified, generate an out.js file which is the merged js file
-                watch: 'test',              // If specified, configures this target to watch the specified director for ts changes and reruns itself.
                 options: {                  // override the main options, http://gruntjs.com/configuring-tasks#options
                     sourcemap: true,
                     declaration: true
                 },
             },
             build: {                        // another target
-                src: ["test/fail/*.ts"],
+                src: ["test/work/**/*.ts"],
                 options: {                  // overide the main options for this target
                     sourcemap: false,
                 }